-- 1. Click Run Preflight. - 2.
+- 1. Go to the File menu and choose Show Preflight. - 2.
 Open the adjoining page to preflight the spread. - 3.
-Review any preflight alerts and make corrections if necessary (see the list on this page). - 4.
-Click Finish and type any special instructions. - 5.
-Click the OK button.
+Review any preflight alerts and make corrections if necessary (see the list on this page).

 Always generate a high-res PDF of the final version of each page and carefully review it before submission (File > High-res PDF).
 The PDF represents what will print, so be sure it appears as expected.
 This is your proof before submission.